U53RW4R3/SCPA/Notebook/07 - Tactics & Techniques & Procedures (TTPs) Phases/A - Information Gathering/0x01 - Passive Fingerprinting/0xB - Intelligence Gathering/01 - Gathering URLs/Scrape URLs.md

 ```

 > [!NOTE]
-> Some websites I've discovered that they couldn't work with `curl` or `wget` in this save the webpage contents (**Right Click -> Save Page As...**) on any web browser of your choice and save it as html file then use the `grep` command to parse it.
+> Some websites I've discovered that they couldn't work with `curl` or `wget` by requesting an HTTP to read the contents.
+Another way is to save the webpage contents (**Right Click -> Save Page As...**) on any web browser of your choice and save it as `.html` file then use the `grep` command to parse it.

 ```
 $ grep -Eo "https?://[a-zA-Z0-9./?=_-]*(:[[:digit:]]+)?" file.html | awk -F "/" '{print $3}' | sort -u > urls.txt